Dyslexia is a neurological condition that affects the way the brain processes language.

 They may also struggle to remember the order of letters in words or how certain letters make specific sounds.

-In addition to these difficulties, people with dyslexia may have trouble associating words with their meanings, making it difficult to form connections between the words they are trying to spell and what they are trying to convey.
+In addition to these difficulties, people with dyslexia may have trouble associating words with their meanings, making it difficult to form connections between the

 This can lead to errors in spelling as well as confusion when reading and writing.